Cybersayak/100XDEV/ASSIGNMENTS/NODEJS/Task1/Readme.md

 # File Server in NodeJS

-## Building HTTP Server in Node JS which will handle the File Server
+## Building HTTP Server in Node JS which will handle the Files

 ```javascript